 10 Most Popular Cebu Urban Legends

 Urban Legends are tales that are alleged to be true but have little or no supporting evidence.
 They generally start in small circles and are then spread in various forms.
 Urban Legends are usually told with a tinge of mystery and intrigue in order to elicit a good response.
-And oftentimes, because of their nature, these stories evolve as they are passed from one person to another.
+And oftentimes, these stories evolve as they are passed from one person to another because of their nature.
 Cebu has its own share of puzzling, fascinating, and sometimes scary urban legends.
 Here are 10 of the most popular ones:

 The Urban Legend: According to stories, Warlito Toledo alias Waway was a convicted rapist back in 2002.
 He was sent to prison but he managed to escape.
 People say that this was because the cops allowed him to go out at night, enter houses that interest him, and kill everyone inside.